-Since the late 1990s, I’ve spent most of my non-teaching professional time as a WRITER, sitting alone in silence while clicking away at the keyboard and staring at a screen.
-About half of my writing effort was and is devoted to JOURNALISM, particularly my fifteen-year stint as an op-ed columnist for the state’s flagship paper, The Hartford Courant, and my more recent work as a freelancer and Wall Street Journal book reviewer, most recently for The Atlantic.
-The other half was and is devoted to the writing eight BOOKS, all of which were written with advances under contracts secured by my literary agent Lisa Adams of the Garamond Agency.
+Since the late 1990s, I’ve spent most of my non-teaching professional time as a WRITER, sitting alone in a small office while clicking away at the keyboard and staring at a screen.
+About half of this time is devoted to writing eight BOOKS, all of which were written with advances under contracts secured by my literary agent Lisa Adams of the Garamond Agency.

 Humanities Scholarship

 Two scholarly works for Harvard University Press, Waldens Shore (2014), and The Boatman (2017) are cataloged under the labels Literary Studies, Biography, History, Science & Nature, and History of Science.
 My most recent book, The Walden Experiments (2026, in press) for Princeton University Press is catalogued under the label History of Science & Knowledge.
-These three books make me a humanities scholar, albeit one without academic credentials.
-Dozens of peer reviews were published.
 Finally, I have a ninth book under contract to the University of Massachusetts Press, which I consider the default successor to the University Press of New England.
-This book about a lunatic farmer and lost graveyard from mid 19th century New Hampshire is my experimental dabble with creative nonfiction.
-Publication will depend on anonymous peer reviews prior to publication, with judgments based more on literary integrity than on historical scholarship.
+This book is about a successful pioneering farm family, field archaeology, a lunatic diagnosis, and a lost graveyard from mid 19th century New Hampshire.
+It’s my dabble with creative nonfiction.
+Approval for publication will depend on judgments based more on readability than on historical scholarship.
+Empirically, these four books make me a humanities scholar, albeit one without academic credentials.
+Dozens of peer reviews hav published.

 Trade Nonfiction